kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-on-aks.md

 Kata Containers already provides us a solid foundation, and we have a variety of features on the roadmap to implement and provide robust and scalable infrastructure for our customers.

 Check out the Pod Sandboxing [documentation](https://learn.microsoft.com/en-us/azure/aks/concepts-pod-sandboxing) to get started with the feature on AKS.
+If you'd like to take Pod Sandboxing for a spin with some scenarios to illustrate the functionality, check out our [AKS Labs](https://azure-samples.github.io/aks-labs/docs/security/pod-sandboxing-on-aks)!

 # About Kata Containers